You, your allies and partners

 - help you plan and convene a new start-up collaboration ... and then stay on call to help you keep it strong.

 - help you strengthen or reboot a collective effort that's grown tired or ineffectual... and then stay on call if you need help keeping it vital.

 - help you establish a Collective Impact initiative … and understand its relationship to collaboration.

 - be the catalyst, speaker, facilitator you need to launch or energize, regroup or reorganize, plan or audit your collaboration.

-Send us your email address so we may begin exploring whether, together, we can improve the impact of your collaborative efforts.
+Send us your email address so we may begin exploring how, together, we can improve the impact of your collaborative efforts.